OSGeo/PROJ/docs/source/apps/projinfo.rst

     .. versionadded:: 7.0

     "Promote" the CRS(s) to their 3D version.
-Useful for example when wanting to transform between a 2D projected CRS with elevations as ellipsoidal height to a 3D geographic CRS or a compoundCRS.
+In the context of researching available coordinate transformations, explicitly specifying this option is not necessary, because when one of the source or target CRS has a vertical component but not the other one, the one that has no vertical component is automatically promoted to a 3D version, where its vertical axis is the ellipsoidal height in metres, using the ellipsoid of the base geodetic CRS.

 .. option:: --c-ify